UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_17.md

 Notes:

+We are going to talk about the fundamental tradeoff of supervised learning.
+We’ve already danced around this topic which involves the concepts of overfitting and underfitting.

-If your model is very simple, like `DummyClassifier()`, then you won’t really learn any “specific patterns” of the training set, but your model won’t be very good in general.
+If our model is very simple, like `DummyClassifier()`, or a Decision tree with a `max_depth` of 1 then we won’t really learn any “specific patterns” of the training set, we will only learn some general trend.

 This is **underfitting**.

-If your model is very complex, like a `DecisionTreeClassifier(max_depth=None)`, then you will learn unreliable patterns that get every single training example correct, but there will be a huge gap between training error and validation error.
+If our model is very complex, like a `DecisionTreeClassifier(max_depth=None)`, then we will learn unreliable patterns that get every single training example correct, but there will be a huge gap between training error and validation error.

 This is **overfitting**.

+The trade-off is there is a tension between these two concepts.
+When we underfit less, we overfit more.

+As we increase model complexity, our training score increases (overfit more, underfit less) **but** the trade-off is that the gap between the training data and the test data will also increase.

+The question is how will the validation score react?

 ---